mariotlemes/non3GPP-WiFi/README.md

 **9)** N3IWF forwards this NAS Authentication Response from UE-non3GPP to AMF.

 **10)** AMF selects an AUSF to authenticate the UE-non3GPP based on SUCI or SUPI.
 The AUSF further selects a Unified Data Management (UDM) to obtain authentication data and executes the EAP-AKA/5G-AKA authentication with the UE-non3GPP.
-After successful authentication, the AUSF sends the EAP Success Security Anchor key (SEAF key) to AMF which derives the NAS security keys and N3IWF security key.
+After successful authentication, the AUSF sends the EAP Success Security Anchor key (SEAF key) to AMF which derives two keys: the NAS security keys and N3IWF security key.
 AMF encapsulates the EAP-Success received from AUSF within the NAS Security Mode Command message and sends it to the UE to activate NAS security.

 **11)** N3IWF forwards this Security Mode Command message to UE-non3GPP.